 Since the age of eighteen, Al has been in some sort of business for himself.
 He has never particularly wanted to work for anyone else on a long-term basis and was fully willing to make the necessary sacrifices in time, energy and commitment to make whatever business he was in a success.

 From the age of eighteen to twenty Al operated a successful Boot Black and Candy Store on Franklin Avenue in Brooklyn.
 After serving two years in the US Army and receiving an Honorable

 Discharge, he worked for Xerox Corporation and also owned three private cabs.

 On May 12, 1969, Al opened a Sunoco Service Station on Bedford Avenue and Sullivan Place in Brooklyn, which expanded into one of the largest in dependently owned repair shops in New York and included an auto parts store.
 After selling his auto business, he went into real estate management, which grew into construction as well as real estate financing.
 Lawrence is still active in this field today.

 George Johnson has been employed for twenty-five years by the New York State Court system.
-He is the proud son of Ethel and Hollis Smith of Queens, New York and the proud father of daughters Nina Dakata, 8; Dara Elena, 26 and sons Derek Troy, 37; David, 35 and Jeff, 34.
+He is the proud son of Ethel and Hollis Smith of Queens, New York and the proud father of daughters Nina Dakata, Dara Elena, and sons Derek Troy, David, and Jeff.
 For seventeen years, he created and hosted benefits that collect toys during the holiday season for needy children.
 To date over 20,000 children have benefitted from these efforts distributed through Community Parents such as the Mt.
 Sinai Baptist Church and Catholic Charities.
 George has been honored numerous times by the New York City Council, New York State Division of Parole Guardian, New York State courts and others.